Puhua: Historical accounts

 This kind of capriciousness can be gleaned from a legend regarding Puhua wherein he is attending the deathbed of his master Panshan:

 When Panshan Baoji was near death, he said to the monks, "Is there anyone among you who can draw my likeness?"

 Many of the monks made drawings for Panshan, but none were to his liking.

 The monk Puhua stepped forward and said, "I can draw it."

 Panshan said, "Why don't you show it to me?"

 Puhua then turned a somersault and went out.

 Panshan said, "Someday, that fellow will teach others in a crazy manner!"

 Having said these words, Panshan passed away.

 Many stories about Puhua that appear in the Record of Linji add to his reputation of having a rough and uncompromising manner of expressing the dharma.
 For example:

 44.a.
 One day the master (Linji Yixuan) and Puhua went to a vegetarian banquet given them by a believer.
 During it, the master asked Puhua: "'A hair swallows the vast ocean, a mustard seed contains Mt.
 Sumeru' – does this happen by means of supernatural powers, or is the whole body (substance, essence) like this?"
 Puhua kicked over the table.
 The master said: "Rough fellow."
 Puhua retorted: "What place is this here to speak of rough and refined?"

 b.
 The next day, they went again to a vegetarian banquet.
 During it, the master asked: "Today's fare, how does it compare with yesterday's?"
 Puhua (as before) kicked over the table.
 The master said: "Understand it you do – but still, you are a rough fellow."
 Puhua replied: "Blind fellow, does one preach of any roughness or finesse in the Buddha-Dharma?"
 The master stuck out his tongue.

-There is some controversy as to the degree and nature of Fuke's musical talents, but his later "followers" (the monks of the Fuke sect in Japan) would often reflect on a certain story that appears in the Kyotaku Denki for inspiration.
+There is some controversy as to the degree and nature of Puhua's musical talents, but his later "followers" (the monks of the Fuke sect in Japan) would often reflect on a certain story that appears in the Kyotaku Denki for inspiration.

 The story tells of Puhua going through his hometown, ringing a bell and reciting a gatha to summon others to enlightenment.
 The same, for many Fuke practitioners, applied to the shakuhachi through suizen (Japanese: 吹禅)—"blowing meditation" – a term coined in the 20th century – involving the use of the shakuhachi as a spiritual/religious instrument for meditation and as a way to attain bodhi, and its mastery was seen as a path to enlightenment: